-In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation relating to intellectual property, employment, produce liability, commercial arrangements and other matters.
-While the outcome of these proceedings and claims cannot be predicted with certainty, there are no matters, as of May 8, 2013, that management believes might have a material adverse effect on our financial position, results of operations or cash flows.
+In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation relating to intellectual property, employment, product liability, commercial arrangements and other matters.
+While the outcome of these proceedings and claims cannot be predicted with certainty, there are no matters, as of August 9, 2013, that management believes would have a material adverse effect on our financial position, results of operations or cash flows.